-According to Busschau forest fragmentation since the late Miocene may have driven diversification in other forest-living species in the region and therefore these forests possibly harbour significantly higher levels of diversity than currently recognised.
+According to Busschau forest fragmentation since the Late Miocene may have driven diversification in other forest-living species in the region.

-The study, published in the Molecular Phylogenetics and Evolution journal, formed part of the Eastern Cape Forest project – one of the Large Integrated Projects funded by the Foundational Biodiversity Information Programme (FBIP).
+The study, published in the Molecular Phylogenetics and Evolution journal, formed part of the Eastern Cape Forests project – one of the Large Grant Projects funded by the Foundational Biodiversity Information Programme (FBIP).

 Busschau’s findings show that the individual cryptic lineages in the A. pondolia complex have much smaller ranges than the species name they are classified under.

 In addition most of A. pondolia’s coastal forest habitat is threatened by increased urban development, making these species a high priority in terms of conservation.